FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 **Watch out for port used with traefik!**

-If you are using **host/bridge IP** for the container then the port must be published and the port for traefik must be the "external" port...
+If you are using **host/bridge IP** for the container, then the port must be published and the port for traefik must be the "external" port...

 ```yaml
 services: